NicolasKouk/Score4/README.md

 Scoreboard is updated after each game (1 point for winning, 0.5 point for drawing)

 # Tips
-- No spaces in the players' names, only between name and score.
+- No spaces in the players' names.
 - To play against the computer, type CPU for the player 2 name and then select the difficulty level.
 - To reset the scoreboard, type reset for the player 1 name.